About the San Antonio River Basin Report Card

-For this river basin report card, an “A” equates to 100-80 (Excellent); B is 79.9-60 (Good); C is 59.9-40 (Moderate); D is 39.9-20 (Poor); and an F is 19.9-0 (Failing).
+For this river basin report card, the standard one-hundred-point scale is divided into five equal parts where an “A” equates to 100-80 (Excellent); B is 79.9-60 (Good); C is 59.9-40 (Moderate); D is 39.9-20 (Poor); and an F is 19.9-0 (Failing).
 The reason for the broader spread in scores is that this scale is more sensitive to, and reflective of, changes in river basin conditions.
 The larger spread in scores also allows for an easier way to include a plus and minus scale where the upper 5 points of the 20-point range is a plus score and the lower 5 points of the 20-point range is a minus score.
 The “F” score, however, does not have a plus or minus.

 The dashboard for this basin report card will simply show the standard letter grade, including + or – where applicable.
 The letter grade and the numeric score will both be provided in the write-up information for each individual metric.

-This inaugural San Antonio River Basin Report Card is being issued in November 2020, and the intent is to issue future river basin report cards each September to correspond with World Rivers Day.
+The 2022 San Antonio River Basin Report Card is being issued in September to correspond with World Rivers Day, which is the last Sunday in September.
 With each annual basin report card, the grades for the indicators will show trends that will be highlighted over time.
 Together, we can achieve and maintain good grades and focus our collective community attention on improving areas that are scoring low.

 Additional Noteworthy Information